Disclosing an MS Diagnosis

 Written by: Abbi Havens

 Most of us can empathize with (or directly relate to) the stress caused by receiving a diagnosis, but what we often don’t think about is the daunting task that follows patients out of the clinic: disclosing their diagnosis to friends, family, and coworkers.
 There is no how-to guide for revealing a diagnosis.
 Every relationship is unique, which makes determining when, how, and to who to share your diagnosis incredibly challenging.
-For MS patients specifically, a diagnosis has the potential to greatly impact the lives of those around you.
+For multiple sclerosis (MS) patients specifically, a diagnosis has the potential to greatly impact the lives of those around you.
 Consider the following tips when determining how to share your diagnosis with your kids, romantic partners, and place of employment.

 Talking to Your Kids About an MS Diagnosis